SummerMueller/cse4001_add_integers/README.md

+The executable file of the test program must be named `test_sum_integers`.
 The code to be implemented in the test program is given as follows:

 #### Test program: